Q. What is ferning?

 Here are three tips for successful use:

-1. Place the pin drop amount saliva sample in the correct area — the center of the lens.
-(Pin drop amount Actual size 1mmx1mm is the amount needed)
+- Place the tiny drop of saliva sample in the center of the lens. (the actual size of the drop is 1mm by 1mm)

 Q. I see ferning at random times during my cycle.